Potentilla tweedyi: Taxonomy

-Ivesia tweedyi was described and published in 1908 by Per Axel Rydberg, who named it in honor of Frank Tweedy, the first to collect it.
+This species was first described as Ivesia tweedyi in 1908 by Per Axel Rydberg, who named it in honor of Frank Tweedy, the first to collect it.
 Tweedy's specimen, the holotype, is deposited at the New York Botanical Garden Steere Herbarium.

 Aven Nelson and James Francis McBride reclassified Ivesia tweedyi as Horkelia tweedyi in 1916, but this name was not generally accepted.
-Botanist John Thomas Howell transferred Tweedy's mousetail to Potentilla tweedyi in 1945.
-Ivesia tweedyi is the currently accepted name.
+Botanist John Thomas Howell transferred Tweedy's mousetail to Potentilla tweedyi in 1945, however this change was not widely accepted for many years.

 Description

-Ivesia tweedyi is a perennial herb to 20 cm from a stout taproot.
+Potentilla tweedyi is a perennial herb to 20 cm from a stout taproot.
 It has finely-dissected, pinnate basal leaves which often lie somewhat flat, appearing to radiate from the central root crown.
 The reddish or purplish stems are glandular and usually finely hairy above, each with 1 to 3 small leaves and topped with a cluster of several flowers.
 Each flower has five yellow petals surrounded by a shallow bowl-shaped hypanthium.

-Ivesia tweedyi is similar to Ivesia gordonii, with which it cooccurs in the Pacific Northwest.
+Potentilla tweedyi is similar to Potentilla gordonii, with which it cooccurs in the Pacific Northwest.
 However, the latter is much more widespread.
 The finely-dissected flat-lying basal leaves of Tweedy's ivesia are a useful distinguishing character.
 Also, its petals are oblanceolate or spoon shaped (spatulate) or even broadly obovate, and wider than the petals of I. gordonii, which are narrowly lanceolate or narrowly spatulate at most.
+The calyx (hypanthium) of Potentilla tweedyi is also much shallower than that of Potentilla gordonii, and the petals are longer than the triangular green to yellow-green sepals.

 The "mousetail" in the common name refers to the cylindric arrangement of the many small leaflets around the leaf rachis.

 Distribution and habitat

-Ivesia tweedyi is endemic to the Pacific Northwest in the United States, growing in central and northeastern Washington, northern Idaho, and northwestern-most Montana (Mineral County).
+Potentilla tweedyi is endemic to the Pacific Northwest in the United States, growing in central and northeastern Washington, northern Idaho, and northwestern-most Montana (Mineral County).
 It grows on dry, gravelly to rocky flats, slopes, alpine ridges, and in subalpine conifer woodlands.
 It is notable for its occurrence on serpentine.